Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 Decorators make the world of TypeScript better.
 People use lots of libraries built based on this awesome feature, for example: [Angular](https://angular.io/) and [Nestjs](https://nestjs.com/).
-In this blog I would explore decorators with many details.
+In this blog I will explore decorators with many details.
 I hope you can figure out when and how to use this powerful feature after read this blog.

 # Overview

-Decorators are just functions in a particular form which can apply to:
+Decorators are just functions in a particular form which can apply to a:
 1. Class
 2. Class Property
 3. Class Method
 4. Class Accessor
 5. Class Method Parameter

-So, applying decorators is pretty like composing a chain of functions, pretty much like higher-order function or class.
+So, applying decorators is a lot like composing a chain of functions, pretty much like higher-order function or class.
 With decorators, we can easily implement [proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern) to reduce our code and do some cool things.

-The syntax of decorator is pretty simple, just add the `@` operator before the decorator you want to use, then the decorator will be applied to the target:
+The syntax of a decorator is pretty simple, just add the `@` operator before the decorator you want to use, then the decorator will be applied to the target:

 ```typescript
 function simpleDecorator() {